rillki/learn-dlang/README.md

 #### Required software
 - DMD compiler
 - DUB package manager
-- Your favoirite text editor (I use Sublime Text :)
+- Your favorite text editor (I use Sublime Text :)

 Have a nice day!